 Concerns around the supply of medications, staffing levels and future of research and regulation have been raised.

 Through our membership of National Voices, Health and Social Care Alliance Scotland and the Association of Medical Research Charities (AMRC), the sector is working to ensure that research, access to medicines and the treatment of patients are given the prominence and attention they deserve in Brexit discussions.
 We believe that this collaborative approach is currently the most effective and impactful way of raising shared concerns.

-We have also been reaching out to pharmaceutical companies to understand their plans to continue delivering drugs in the event of both a deal and no-deal Brexit.
-We will keep you updated with what we know as we receive the information.
+We have been in contact with pharmaceutical companies to understand their preparations in the event of both a deal and no-deal Brexit.
+Please find what we know so far and we will keep you updated with further information.

 If you have any concerns

 If you are worried about the supply of your medicines, please speak to your doctor for more information.
 You can also raise your concerns with your local MP.